 The Importance of Church Discipleship, Discipline, and Accountability: One of the great aspects of the early Methodist movement in Britain and North America was the biblical system of discipleship, discipline, and accountability found in the early class meetings and bands.
 It would bring revival and great strength to the Church if these biblical methods were practiced again today.

 The Importance of Systematic Theology: A desperate need of our day is a return to biblical teaching that has a foundation in systematic theology.
 Our Calvinist brothers have done a much better job at doing this than most Wesleyan-Arminians.
 Too many unbiblical and unorthodox opinions on healing, the end times, prophecy, the gifts of the Spirit, demonology, providence, foreknowledge, justification, sanctification, etc. have arisen within “Arminian” Churches because of a lack of emphasis on systematic theology.
-We believe all teaching, discipleship, and ministry should have a foundation in systematic theology and systematic theology should be expressed in every aspect the life of the Church.
+We believe all teaching, discipleship, and ministry should have a foundation in systematic theology and systematic theology should be expressed in every aspect of church life.

 Ad Fontes: Is a Latin expression that means “[back] to the sources” (lit. “to the fountains”).
 This phrase captures the spirit of the Protestant Reformation in their desire to go “back to the sources” to find the roots of what they believed.
 Here at Remonstrance we believe that it is critically important to research and understand what Wesley and Arminius had to say when we claim to be Wesleyan or Arminian in our theology.
-We also want to promote secondary sources that are in the spirit of Ad Fontes such as recent scholarship by Kenneth J. Collins, Roger Olson, Thomas Oden, and Keith Stanglin to name a few.
+We also want to promote secondary sources that are in the spirit of Ad Fontes such as recent scholarship by Kenneth J. Collins, Thomas Oden, Fred Sanders, and Keith Stanglin to name a few.